-To say the Internet is a crowded space is like saying there are a lot of stars in the sky, sand on the beach or atoms in a cell.
-According to Internet Live Stats, there are more than 900 million websites in existence, more than 3.5 billion Google searches every day and roughly 350,000 tweets sent every minute.
+To say the Internet is a crowded space is like saying there are a lot of stars in the sky, sand on the beach, or atoms in a cell.
+According to Internet Live Stats, there are more than 1.9 billion websites in existence, more than 3.5 billion Google searches every day, and roughly 350,000 tweets sent every minute.

 Capturing readers’ interests in this exploding digital universe can be immensely challenging.
 A study from analytics service Chartbeat found that 55 percent of visitors spend 15 seconds or fewer on a webpage.

 Good website writing is the key to beating these statistics.
-Well-written content that’s optimized for the web rises to the top of search results while holding readers’ attentions.
+Well-written content that’s optimized for the web rises to the top of search results and holds readers’ attention.

-Some writing tips apply regardless of whether your prose appears on screen, printed page or carved into a pyramid wall.
+Some writing tips apply regardless of whether your prose appears on screen, in print or carved into a pyramid wall.
 Other tactics are especially relevant for digital scribes.
 Follow these 11 principles to make sure your website content gets the attention it deserves.

 1. Know your audience

 For example, say you’re creating a website for a law firm.
 Your primary audience might be existing clients.
 However, your secondary audience is much broader and could include other attorneys, law reporters, or anyone who might need your services in the future.
 You’ll need to make sure your content is both accessible and interesting to all of these audiences.
 What kind of questions might these groups ask about a particular topic?
+Where are they most active online?
 What kind of information do they need?

 2. Follow the “inverted pyramid” model